End-of-Life & Palliative Counselor

 The duties of an end-of-life or palliative counselor may vary slightly depending on what their work environment is.
 When an end-of-life counselor works in a hospice setting, the general work requirements are focused on helping terminally ill patients and their families enjoy a quality of life.

 Social workers with this specialization should be compassionate and ethical.
 Compassionate communication is a critical skill.
-Being able to talk and explain medical terminology and medication to a wide variety of people is important.
-It is crucial that the counselor themselves be able to set boundaries for themselves as well as remain open to the people they serve—death and dying is a frightening and scary topic, but a skilled end-of-life and palliative counselor can make it easier.
+Being able to talk and explain medical terminology and medication to various people is important.
+It is crucial that the counselors themselves be able to set boundaries for themselves as well as remain open to the people they serve—death and dying is a frightening and scary topic, but a skilled end-of-life and palliative counselor can make it easier.

 How Much Do End-of-Life & Palliative Counselors Make?